 Ecological Footprint Standards

 Specified criteria governing methods, data sources and reporting to be used in Footprint studies.
-Standards are established by the Global Footprint Network Standards Committee, composed of scientists and Footprint practitioners from around the world.
+Standards were established by the Global Footprint Network Standards Committee, composed of scientists and Footprint practitioners from around the world.
+The latest ones are from 2009.
 Standards serve to produce transparent, reliable and mutually comparable results in studies done throughout the Footprint Community.
 Where Standards are not appropriate, Footprint Guidelines should be consulted.
 For more information, consult www.footprintstandards.org.

 See ecological deficit / reserve.